-131 http://ebfive.files.wordpress.com/2013/05/new-york-city-rc.pdf This heavily-publicized project received an EB-5 loan of \$228 million for Phase 1 from the New York City Regional Center.
-An EB-5 loan of approximately \$249 million is part of the capital stack for each of Phase 2 and Phase 3.
-However, these two loans will be funded through a different Regional Center, the United States Immigration Fund New York Regional Center.
+The main factors considered by USCIS in reviewing the Regional Center application include the geographic region covered by the Regional Center; how the proposed activity will promote economic growth in that area; specific industry types for the projects to be sponsored; verifiable detail about how jobs will be created; and the specific type of economic model that will be utilized.
+134 http://ebfive.files.wordpress.com/2013/05/new-york-city-rc.pdf This heavily-publicized project received an EB-5 loan of \$228 million for Phase 1 from the New York City Regional Center.
+An EB-5 loan of approximately \$250 million is part of the capital stack for each of Phase 2 and Phase 3.
+However, these loans will be funded through a different Regional Center, USIF.